binnes/esp8266Workshop/en/part4/JUPYTER.md

 Within the notebook you are able to manipulate the data.
 In this section we will use SQL to create the data frames needed to verify and visualise the training data.
 You usually need to examine the training data and maybe clean it up before creating the model.
 This section shows some of the techniques available.

 - In the next empty cell enter the following code then run the cell.
-THis enables you to use SQL statements to manipulate the data, even though it came from a NoSql database:
+This code enables you to use SQL statements to manipulate the data, even though it came from a NoSql database:

 ```python
 # Enable SQL on the data frame